Contact: Keisha Love, Associate Provost for Faculty Development and Special Initiatives, 513-556-7013 or Keisha.Love@uc.edu

 Distinguished Teaching Professor Award

-- Recognition by an award for teaching excellence from the college, university, or a professional association.
+- Received an award for teaching excellence from the college, university, or a professional association.

-- Evidence of superior teaching of students resulting in significant impact upon their lives, including evidence of assessment measures to document student learning.
+- Evidence of superior teaching of students resulting in significant impact on their lives, including evidence of assessment measures to document student learning.

 - Evidence of achievement in curricular development and academic planning beyond the individual classroom and subject.

-- Evidence of scholarship, creativity, and innovation related to teaching and learning, such as through SoTL publications or presentations in peer-reviewed outlets.
+- Evidence of scholarship, creativity, and innovation related to teaching and learning, such as through the scholarship of teaching and learning (SoTL) publications or presentations in peer-reviewed outlets.

-- An electronic copy of the nomination dossier must be emailed to Eileen Strempel in the Provost's Office by the Dean no later than Friday, Dec.
-2, 2016.
-The dossier should be no more than 30 pages in length with no addenda or appendixes.
-It should be organized according to the six selection criteria above and must include:
+The dossier should be no more than 30 pages in length with no addenda or appendixes and should be organized according to the six selection criteria above, and must include:

 - A cover letter of nomination from the Dean documenting that the nominee has met the above criteria.

-- Supporting materials.
-The following can be included with the nomination:
+- The following supporting materials may be included with the nomination:

-- Summary of related teaching activities (e.g. curriculum committees, new course development, improvements to laboratories or equipment, pedagogical publications, counseling and advising activities).
+- A list of courses taught over the last three years and a summary of related teaching activities (e.g. curriculum committees, new course development, improvements to laboratories or equipment, pedagogical publications, counseling and advising activities).

-- Summary of formal peer and student evaluations over the past three years.
-(Student evaluations should be summarized in a format that is efficient and clear regarding the main features of those evaluations.
+- A summary of formal peer and student evaluations over the past three years.
+Please summarize student evaluations in a format that is efficient and clear regarding the main features of those evaluations.
 While both quantitative and qualitative data should be included, do not include copies of individual evaluations.
-This section should also clarify the methodology by which the student evaluations were collected.)
+This section should also clarify the methodology by which the student evaluations were collected.

-- Letters from former students emphasizing the long-term profound impact of this teacher’s influence for their lives (no more than four letters).
+- Letters from former students emphasizing the profound long-term impact of the teacher’s influence on their lives (no more than three letters).

-- Letters from individuals of state, national, and international standing regarding the candidate’s stature as a teacher (no more than four letters).
+- Letters from individuals of state, national, and/or international organizations or agencies regarding the candidate’s stature as a teacher (no more than three letters).

 - Letters of support (a maximum of three) from other UC faculty who have interacted extensively with the candidate and/or are knowledgeable about the candidate, especially if those colleagues have had their teaching impacted in substantial ways by the candidate.

-- The Provost will appoint a committee with representatives from both Uptown East and Uptown West campuses and also including a graduate-student and an undergraduate-student member.
-This committee will submit its recommendation to the Provost by Dec.
-20, 2016 and the Provost will make recommendations to the President by Jan.
-20, 2017.
+- The Associate Provost for Faculty Development and Special Initiatives will appoint a committee consisting of faculty from multiple campuses, administrators in the Office of the Provost, a graduate student, and an undergraduate student to review applications.
+The committee will submit its recommendation to the Provost by December 20, 2017 and the Provost will make recommendations to the President by January 19, 2018.

-- Appointments will be announced at a meeting of the Board of Trustees and also recognized at the Faculty Awards Celebration in April 2017.
+- Administrators will announce recipients at a meeting of the Board of Trustees and recognized at the Faculty Awards Celebration in April 2018.